 Unusual Options Activity Insight: Pfizer

-On Thursday, shares of Pfizer (NYSE:PFE) saw unusual options activity.
-After the option alert, the stock price moved up to $41.36.
+Shares of Pfizer (NYSE:PFE) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $43.39.

 - Trade Type: CALL